genelet/molecule/README.md

 ### 5.2) Run action on atom

 We can run any action on any atom by names using _RunConext_.
-The output is data which is a slice of interface, and an optional error.
+The output is data as a slice of interface, and an optional error.

 ```go
 func (self *Molecule) RunContext(ctx context.Context, atom, action string, ARGS map[string]interface{}, extra ...map[string]interface{}) ([]map[string]interface{}, error)